iotexproject/iotex-docs/docs/developer/hardware/pebble-backend-configuration.md

 docker restart docker-compose_thingsboard-gateway_1
 ```

 7. Congrats!
-You just setup the pebble backend, which is ready to receive data from Pebble Trackers!
+You just setup the pebble backend, which is ready to receive data from Pebbles!

 ## Visualize the Data on Thingsboard

-To visualize some data, you can use the `mock` tool to generate and send some test data compliant with the Pebble Tracker data specs.
+To visualize some data, you can use the `mock` tool to generate and send some test data compliant with the Pebble data specs.

 ### Inject Mock Data